 In 1999, Maine voters passed the state’s medical marijuana law.
 They approved a ballot legalizing the recreational use of cannabis in 2016.

 “I do think there is a trend,” said Sexton.
 “Once medical legalization is passed and society gets accustomed to it, they become more open-minded.”

 Continued cannabis legalization likely means lower marijuana-related incarceration rates, which has been a hot-button topic in recent years.

 “I hope we can realize that we don’t need another tobacco industry.
 We have to strike the right balance.
 We don’t want to keep people in jail or criminal records.
 We do want to see a balanced policy that talks about the science and makes it harder to get pot candy.”

 In 2015, law enforcement made more than 574,000 arrests for marijuana possession, according to a report by the American Civil Liberties Union and the Human Rights Watch.
 This number exceeded the total arrests made that year for all violent crimes, including murder and rape.

 However, the advent of drug courts has allowed drug offenders to avoid incarceration.
-Drug courts provide these individuals the opportunity to seek treatment in lieu of jail time.
+Drug courts provide these individuals the opportunity to seek court-ordered rehab in lieu of jail time.
 If a drug court decides the offender has a marijuana dependence, the judge can recommend he or she enter a treatment program that uses evidence-based techniques to help the individual overcome drug problems.